 The creation of the MPA and introduction of new regulations have provided a high degree of protection for Ascension's waters, but some threats still remain.
 This section considers those threats and how they could prevent the MPA meeting its objectives.
-The focus here is on threats to the habitats and species found in the MPA, but there are other pressures that may threaten the social and economic objectives of the MPA.
+The emphasis is on threats to the habitats and species found in the MPA, but there are also pressures that may threaten the social and economic objectives of the MPA.

 More work still needs to be done to gain a better understanding of the threats and refine the best methods to address them.
 The Monitoring, Evaluation and Research Strategy describes how we will do this.
-The threat assessment will be revised each year with the assistance of the MPA Scientific Advisory Committee.